Jadeveon Clowney: 2012 season

 In his sophomore season Clowney emerged as the best defensive player in college football.
 While helping lead South Carolina to an 11–2 (6–2 SEC) record, he set the school single-season record for sacks (13.0) and tackles for loss (23.5).
 He also amassed 54 tackles (40 solo) and 3 forced fumbles.
 Against UAB, Clowney was credited with seven tackles with 3.5 tackles for loss and 2.0 sacks, for which he was named the SEC Defensive Lineman of the Week.
 In the 27–17 win over Clemson, he sacked Tigers quarterback Tajh Boyd for a single-game school record 4.5 times, earning SEC Defensive Player and Defensive Lineman of the Week honors again.
 It was also a Clemson Memorial Stadium record, topping the previous mark jointly held by Notre Dame's Ross Browner (1977) and Virginia Tech's Bruce Smith (1984), both College Football Hall of Famers.
 Along with being a Unanimous All-American, Clowney won the Ted Hendricks Award as the nation's best defensive end.
 Additionally, he was a finalist for the Chuck Bednarik Award, the Bronko Nagurski Trophy, the Lombardi Award, and finished 6th overall in the 2012 Heisman Trophy voting.
 Following Clowney's incredible sophomore season, he was voted by the fans as the 2012 AT&T All-America Player of the Year on January 7.

 In the Outback Bowl on January 1, 2013, Clowney helped the Gamecocks to a 33–28 victory over the Michigan Wolverines.
 He gained instant fame for a hit on Michigan running back Vincent Smith that came with eight minutes left in the fourth quarter, after a controversial first down call in Michigan's favor.
-The hit forced a fumble that Clowney himself recovered, which then set up a touchdown on the next play.
+The hit knocked Smith's helmet off and forced a fumble that Clowney himself recovered, which then set up a touchdown on the next play.
 On July 17, 2013, Clowney won the 2013 ESPY Award for best play for that hit.